DylanMeeus/springboot_jwt_blog/_posts/2013-07-17-SSO-with-any-saml-app.markdown

 ![](/img/saml2-config.png)

-Supported apps like Box, Dropbox, Zendesk, Salesforce, SprinCM, EchoSign, etc. are just _templates_ to simplify and streamline configuration.
+Supported apps like Box, Dropbox, Zendesk, Salesforce, SpringCM, EchoSign, etc. are just _templates_ to simplify and streamline configuration.
 But they are not strictly needed.

 ###Any app that supports __SAML__ is automagically supported by Auth0.